wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 #### Questions

+**[A.2.q1.1]** What speedup will you observe when running 10 identical (in terms of execution time) tasks on 1 core versus these same 10 tasks on 3 cores?

-**[B.q1.1]** What would be the parallel efficiency of a 10-task program execution on a 4-core machine where each task runs in 10 minutes?
+**[A.2.q1.2]** What would be the parallel efficiency of a 10-task program execution on a 4-core machine where each task runs in 10 minutes?

-**[B.q1.2]** You are told that a multi-task program runs in 1 hour on a 3-core machine, and that the parallel efficiency is 90%.
+**[A.2.q1.3]** You are told that a multi-task program runs in 1 hour on a 3-core machine, and that the parallel efficiency is 90%.
 How long would the program take if executed using a single core.

-**[B.q1.3]** You have a 20-task program where each task's work is 10 GFlop.
+**[A.2.q1.4]** You have a 20-task program where each task's work is 10 GFlop.
 You currently have a 4-core compute where each core compute at speed 50 GFlop/sec.
 For the same amount of money you can either (1) increase the speeds of all 4 cores by 20%; or (ii) add another 50 GFlop/sec core.
 What should you do if you want to run your program as quickly as possible?